techieRahul17/URHired/CODE_OF_CONDUCT.md

-🌟 URHired Code of Conduct
+# 🤝 Contributor Covenant Code of Conduct
-Welcome to URHired!
-We’re building more than just software — we're building a community.
-To ensure everyone feels welcome, respected, and inspired, we ask all contributors to follow this Code of Conduct.

-🌈 Our Community Values
-We strive to create a space where:

-✅ Everyone feels safe, respected, and included
-✅ New contributors are welcomed and encouraged
-✅ Feedback is kind, helpful, and constructive
-✅ Collaboration is prioritized over competition
-✅ Mistakes are seen as opportunities to learn

-🚫 Unacceptable Behavior
-We do not tolerate:

-❌ Harassment, hate speech, or discrimination
-❌ Personal attacks or insults
-❌ Sexually explicit or offensive language/images
-❌ Sharing personal info without consent
-❌ Disruptive behavior, trolling, or spamming

-📢 Reporting Issues
+## 👥 Our Pledge

+We pledge to make participation in our community a harassment-free experience for everyone, regardless of:

+- 🧓 Age
+- 🏋️‍♀️ Body size
+- 🧑‍🦯 Visible or invisible disability
+- 🌍 Ethnicity
+- 🧬 Sex characteristics
+- 🌈 Gender identity and expression
+- 🎓 Level of experience
+- 🏫 Education
+- 💸 Socio-economic status
+- 🌎 Nationality
+- 🧑‍🎤 Personal appearance
+- 👤 Race
+- 🙏 Religion
+- 🏳️‍🌈 Sexual identity and orientation

+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

+---

+## 💬 Our Standards

+### ✅ Examples of positive behavior:

+- ✨ Using welcoming and inclusive language
+- 🤝 Being respectful of differing viewpoints and experiences
+- 🧠 Gracefully accepting constructive criticism
+- 📢 Focusing on what is best for the community
+- 💡 Showing empathy towards other community members

+### 🚫 Examples of unacceptable behavior:

+- 🛑 The use of sexualized language or imagery
+- ❌ Trolling, insulting or derogatory comments, and personal or political attacks
+- 💣 Public or private harassment
+- 🔐 Publishing others’ private information without explicit permission
+- 🚫 Other conduct that could reasonably be considered inappropriate in a professional setting

+---

+## 🔧 Enforcement Responsibilities

+Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

+---

+## 📝 Scope

+This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.

+---

+## 🚨 Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainer:

 📇 **LinkedIn Contact**: [Rahul V S](https://www.linkedin.com/in/rahul-v-s/)

 All complaints will be reviewed and investigated promptly and fairly.

-📍 Where This Applies
-This Code applies to all project spaces, including:

-🛠 GitHub (issues, PRs, discussions)
-💬 Community chatrooms
-🌐 Social media & events where URHired is represented

-🧭 Enforcement Steps
-URHired maintainers may respond to violations with:

-⚠️ Warning – A private message with clarification
-🕒 Temporary Ban – From contributions/interactions
-🚫 Permanent Ban – For repeated or severe offenses

-📝 Credits
+Project maintainers are obligated to respect the privacy and confidentiality of the reporter.

+---

+## 📜 Attribution

-This Code of Conduct is adapted from the Contributor Covenant v2.0, a widely adopted standard across open-source projects.
+This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.1.

-🤝 Let’s Build Kindly
-We grow stronger by lifting each other up.
-Thank you for helping us keep URHired a safe, collaborative, and inspiring place for all.

-✨ Happy contributing! ✨